-Listening with empathy has never been more paramount as the impact of the pandemic has directly affected our well-being, mental fitness, and workplace citizenship.
-We are all experiencing unease about the world, our families, careers, and the uncertainty of what life will be like post-pandemic.
+Listening with empathy has never been more paramount, as the impact of the pandemic has directly affected our well-being, mental fitness, and workplace citizenship.
+We are all experiencing unease about the world, our families, our careers, and the uncertainty of what life will be like post-pandemic.

 Empathy is one of the most consequential characteristics a servant leader can epitomize.
 When product leaders show a sincere interest in their cross-functional teams’ lives (like the difficulties they face and their overall well-being) and offer support, their team members are more motivated, productive, and comfortable in the workplace.

 Furthermore, a servant leader who puts empathy into practice will also have cross-disciplinary team members demonstrating empathy and trust.
 This has a domino effect throughout the organization.
 As a result, we have individuals who care for and nurture each other.